willcgg/Chess_Engine_Project/Write Up/Project_Writeup.md

 - Evaluate move lists for the best move
 - Update GUI with info

+Which I will futher explore the flow of in the sections below.

 ##### Search Algorithm

 To design the search algorithm flow was relatively simple as it is a pretty linear function.
 It is simply passed a board position.
 It assigns it as the root node on the search tree and then proceeds to check the transposition table for previous search results for move ordering purposes.
 It then evaluates each position in order of 'importance' and compares it with the successive prioritised variations.
 It does this by comparing the resulting positions lower bound evaluation score, cutting off if the score is lower than the previous positions.
 As previously mentioned in the alpha-beta section, if the lower bound is higher than the next variation lower bound, it stops there and returns the best move found.
 If not, the algorithm will check the subsequent variations for a better resulting position for whichever side it is searching currently.
-(See Appendix B: Figure 28 for flowchart)
+(See Appendix B: Figure 29 for flowchart)

 ##### Evaluate Algorithm

 The evaluate functions flow is pretty similar in that it is a pretty linear function that simply checks the position against specific criteria.
 First, it will need to check material balance as this is arguably one of the best ways to tell who is winning a match.
-'Next', we will check things like piece-square tables and space/mobility.
+Next, we will check things like piece-square tables and space/mobility.
 The only other functionality the evaluate function needs is to work out the upper and lower bounds of certain variations the search algorithm throws at it.
 This is for alpha-beta enhancements I will be attempting to implement into this solution.
-(See Appendix C: Figure 29 for flowchart)
+(See Appendix C: Figure 30 for flowchart)

 #### GUI Interface